 Gene therapy is a revolutionary approach to treating genetic diseases.
 It involves a one-time delivery of a normal copy of the defective gene which ideally causes the body to naturally produce the missing enzyme.
 It is the most promising ‘cure’ that these boys desperately need.

 In 2013, after it had been performed on other forms of MPS with positive results, a group of Hunter Syndrome families initiated a partnership with researchers at Nationwide Children’s Hospital in Columbus, Ohio to begin gene therapy research in Hunter Syndrome / MPS II.
 Now, the researchers are in the final stages of developing the first gene therapy clinical trial for boys with Hunter Syndrome.
 The only obstacle is the substantial funding required for such a trial.
-If the necessary funds are raised, the trial could begin as early as late 2017 or early 2018.

 In the world of medicine, this treatment is considered an ‘orphan drug’ because of the small patient population it seeks to treat.
 In the US, an orphan drug is a treatment for a disease that affects less than 200,000 people.
 Drug companies fund much of the research for more common diseases because in developing a potential blockbuster drug for a large patient population, they also are more likely to make a profit.
 Few companies are willing to invest in research for such a small population – only an estimated 500 boys with Hunter Syndrome live in the United States.
 Without drug companies pursuing a cure for Hunter Syndrome, families tackled that lofty goal and have finally reached the point where a potential cure is ready and waiting with one obstacle: funding it.